 - Vacuum and mop the floor

-Schedule a Move-Out Inspection
+Schedule a move-out inspection

 After you have cleaned your rental property from top to bottom, it’s time to schedule a move-out inspection with your landlord or property manager.
-This inspection serves as an opportunity to review the condition of the apartment and address any potential issues that may affect the return of your security deposit.
-To schedule a move-out inspection, you email or call your landlord or property manager.
-Propose a few different dates and times for the inspection.
-This shows your flexibility and willingness to cooperate, which your landlord will surely appreciate.
+This inspection serves as a last opportunity to review the condition of the apartment and address any potential issues that may affect the return of your security deposit.

 Once you've got the inspection scheduled, it's time to prepare.
 You've already done a thorough cleanup, but it doesn't hurt to do a quick once-over before the inspection.
 Check that all appliances are in working order and that there are no outstanding repairs needed.

 When the day of the inspection arrives, greet your landlord and guide them through the property.
 Be open to feedback and ready to discuss any potential issues.
-Remember, it's a conversation, not a confrontation.
+Remember, it's a conversation, not a confrontation!

 Scheduling a move-out inspection might seem like just another task on your to-do list, but it's worth it.
 It's your chance to demonstrate the care you've taken of the property, and it's a crucial step towards getting your full security deposit back.

-- Check your lease to see how much notice you have to give your landlord (usually 30 days)
+- Check your lease to see how much notice you have to give your landlord (usually 60 days)

 - Return your keys along with a parking pass (if provided with one)